 How long is the season?

-Our first game is typically played in mid-April.
+Our first game is typically played in mid-April, but some coaches like to start practicing at the end of March.
+Michigan weather being what it is, we cannot predict when fields will be released to us by the townships.
 Games run until the end of June, weather permitting.
-Some makeup games may be scheduled in the first few weeks of July.
+Some makeup games may be scheduled early in July.
 There are no games over the Memorial Day or Fourth of July weekends.

 What type of equipment does my child need?

-PCLL provides a full uniform (hat, jersey, pants, socks) and equipment (bats, helmets, catcher gear, etc).
+PCLL provides a full uniform (hat, jersey, pants, socks, and belt) and equipment (bats, helmets, catcher gear, etc).
 Players are only required to bring a glove and appropriate footwear, preferably cleats.